Information Architect Specialist / User Experience Designer

 About the drawing Professor: Tom White, Associate Professor (Figure 3) at California College of the Arts; he did his undergraduate work at Cranbrook Academy of Art and graduate degrees from U.C.
 Berkeley.

-I received the highest “A” in drawing course and reviewed first.
+I was reviewed first and received the highest “A” in drawing course.
 His feedback to me in oral communication, during class was: “You draw like Picasso.”
-Therefore, my drawing portfolio, in this course, was reviewed first.

 I am very thankful to this very demanding Professor—he made me work hard—while other students put up 1 or 2 or 4 drawings on the board for review.
 I always put up at least a 100 drawings for review.